uyanik13/dro-seo-analyzer/readme.md

-# Laravel 8 on-page SEO Analyzer
+# Laravel 8 one-page SEO Analyzer

 This package search for the main content to optimze the SEO results for the content that matters.
 Ex.: A blog post webpage analyze full webpage and only the blog post text.